-We intend to file with the SEC a registration statement on Form S-8 covering the shares of Class B common stock reserved for issuance under our 2015 Equity Incentive Plan.
+We intend to file with the SEC a registration statement on Form S-8 covering the shares of Class B common stock reserved for issuance upon the exercise of stock options under our 2015 Equity Incentive Plan.
 That registration statement is expected to be filed and become effective as soon as practicable after the closing of this offering.
 Upon effectiveness, the shares of Class B common stock covered by that registration statement will be eligible for sale in the public market, subject to the lock-up agreements and Rule 144 restrictions described above.
-We expect that the initial registration on Form S-8 will cover 1,564,631 shares, assuming no exercise of the underwriters' option to purchase additional shares.
+We expect that the initial registration on Form S-8 will cover shares.